JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 For the discovery process described in {{general_discovery}}, the following considerations apply to MUD receivers:

-- MUD receivers MUST regularly perform a CoAP request to the "All MUD CoAP Nodes" multicast address for the `/.well-known/mud-url` URI.
+- MUD receivers that support IPv6 SHOULD regularly perform a CoAP request to the "All MUD CoAP Nodes" multicast address for the `/.well-known/mud-url` URI.

+- MUD receivers that support IPv4 SHOULD regularly perform a CoAP request to the "All CoAP Nodes" multicast address for the `/.well-known/mud-url` URI.

-- MUD receivers that support IPv6 devices MUST join the "All MUD CoAP Nodes" IPv6 multicast address.
+- MUD receivers that support IPv6 devices MUST join the "All MUD Receivers" IPv6 multicast address.

 - MUD receivers that support IPv4 devices MUST join the "All CoAP Nodes" IPv4 multicast address.